victoriadrake/victoriadrake.github.io/content/posts/20170506-replace-string-sed-command/index.md

     └── single.html   # these files
 ```

-Run this command to search all the files in your current directory and replace a given string.
-For example, to replace all occurrences of "foo" with "bar":
+To replace all occurrences of "foo" with "bar" in files within the current directory:

 ```sh
 sed -i -- 's/foo/bar/g' *